dylvie/install-nethunter-termux/README.md

-# install-nethunter-termux
-Corrected nethunter rootless installation
+Modified nethunter rootless installation correcting bugs to install properly on some Android devices.